aws-samples/lza-account-creation-workflow/README.md

 ### **DISCLAIMER**

 This solution will be deployed into your AWS Management Account.
-The AWS Management Account is a highly sensitive account that should be protected as much as possible using the least privileged permission model.
-We recommend that customers use a federated role for access, _NOT_ an IAM user.
-The required permissions are listed below.
+The AWS Management Account is a highly privileged account and should be treated with care.
+We recommend that customers use a federated role for access, _NOT_ an IAM user, and follow the principle of least privilege.

 For this example, S3 Bucket Access Logging is not enabled but it is recommended that you enable it when adding this solution to your enterprise.